hamoid/long-hugo-doc/README.md

 *Remember, all of the following are optional:*

 ### Create Type Directory
-Create a directory with the name of the type in layouts.
-Type is always singular.  *Eg /layouts/post*.
+Create a directory with the name of the type in `layouts`.
+Type is always singular.  *E.g. `/layouts/post`*.

 ### Create single template
-Create a file called single.html inside your directory. *Eg /layouts/post/single.html*.
+Create a file called `single.html` inside your directory. *E.g. `/layouts/post/single.html`*.

 ### Create list template
-Create a file called list.html inside your directory. *Eg /layouts/post/list.html*.
+Create a file called `list.html` inside your directory. *E.g. `/layouts/post/list.html`*.

 ### Create views
-Many sites support rendering content in a few different ways, for instance a single page view and a summary view to be used when displaying a list of contents on a single page.
+Many sites support rendering content in a few different ways, for instance, a single page view and a summary view to be used when displaying a list of contents on a single page.
 Hugo makes no assumptions here about how you want to display your content, and will support as many different views of a content type as your site requires.
-All that is required for these additional views is that a template exists in each layout/type directory with the same name.
+All that is required for these additional views is that a template exists in each layouts/`TYPE` directory with the same name.

 ### Create a corresponding archetype

-Create a file called `type`.md in the /archetypes directory *Eg /archetypes/post.md*.
+Create a file called <code><em>type</em>.md</code> in the `/archetypes` directory. *E.g. `/archetypes/post.md`*.

-More details about archetypes can be found at the [archetypes docs](#content.archetypes.md)
+More details about archetypes can be found at the [archetypes docs](#content.archetypes.md).
 <a name="content.archetypes.md"></a>

 # Archetypes

 Hugo v0.11 introduced the concept of a content builder.
 Using the
-command: `hugo new [relative new content path]` you can start a content file with the date and title automatically set.
-This is a welcome feature, but active writers need more.
+command: <code>hugo new <em>[relative new content path]</em></code>,
+you can start a content file with the date and title automatically set.
+While this is a welcome feature, active writers need more.

-Hugo presents the concept of archetypes which are archetypal content files.
+Hugo presents the concept of archetypes, which are archetypal content files with pre-configured [front matter](content/front-matter) which will populate each new content file whenever you run the `hugo new` command.

-## Example archetype
+## Example

+### Step 1.
+Creating an archetype

-In this example scenario I have a blog with a single content type (blog post).
+In this example scenario, we have a blog with a single content type (blog post).
-I use ‘tags’ and ‘categories’ for my taxonomies.
+We will use ‘tags’ and ‘categories’ for our taxonomies, so let's create an archetype file with ‘tags’ and ‘categories’ pre-defined, as follows:

-### archetypes/default.md
+#### archetypes/default.md

     +++
     tags = ["x", "y"]
     categories = ["x", "y"]
     +++

-## Using archetypes
+> __CAVEAT:__  Some editors (e.g. Sublime, Emacs) do not insert an EOL (end-of-line) character at the end of the file (i.e. EOF).
+If you get a [strange EOF error](#troubleshooting.strange-eof-error.md) when using `hugo new`, please open each archetype file (i.e.&nbsp;`archetypes/*.md`) and press <kbd>Enter</kbd> to type a carriage return after the closing `+++` or `---` as necessary.

+### Step 2.
+Using the archetype

-If I wanted to create a new post in the `posts` section, I would run the following command:
+Now, with `archetypes/default.md` in place, let's create a new post in the `post` section with the `hugo new` command:

-`hugo new posts/my-new-post.md`
+    $ hugo new post/my-new-post.md

 Hugo would create the file with the following contents:

-### contents/posts/my-new-post.md
+#### content/post/my-new-post.md

     +++
     title = "my new post"
-    date = 2014-05-14T02:13:50Z
+    date = "2015-01-12T19:20:04-07:00"
     tags = ["x", "y"]
     categories = ["x", "y"]
     +++

+We see that the `title` and `date` variables have been added, in addition to the `tags` and `categories` variables which were carried over from `archetype/default.md`.

+Congratulations!
+We have successfully created an archetype and used it for our new contents.
+That's all there is to it!

 ## Using a different front matter format